zarazaga/ImpatientGIS/Impatient_Ch4.md

 Explore the cholera outbreak of 1854 and re-determine whether there is evidence that the Broad Street pump is the source of the outbreak.
 Map the locations and numbers of the cholera deaths, and geospatially compare them to the nearest water pumps.

-### 4.2 Join a Table: Illustrate London's population density
+## 4.1 Join a data Table: Illustrate London's population density

 Open a new ArcGIS Pro document and **Insert** > New Map.